This is my complete guide to restaurants for lease.

 Problem with Commissions

-Since most restaurant brokers work on a contingency basis, they do not receive any compensation if you do not lease a property.
+Since most restaurant brokers work on a contingency basis, they do not receive any compensation if you do not lease a property or buy a restaurant.

 They are also compensated based on the total lease amount.

 If your requirement is too small, you won’t find a qualified person to help.